rizblie/kubectl-101/README.md

 you need a single service endpoint along with some mechanism for distributing load across the pods that make up the service.

 Kubernetes offers a number of ways to expose a service:
-- ClusterIP: Kubernetes assignes the service an innternal load-balanced IP address.
+- ClusterIP: Kubernetes assigns the service an innternal load-balanced IP address.
 Just like pods, the The IP address that is used for the ClusterIP is not routable outside of the cluster.
-- NodePort: The service is exposed on a port (in the range 30000-32767 by default) on every node in the cluster.
+- NodePort: The service gets a ClusterIP address, and is additionally exposed on a port (in the range 30000-32767 by default) on every node in the cluster.
 Any node IP address can then be used to access the service.
-- LoadBalancer: Exposes the service via a load balancer, such as an AWS NLB.
+- LoadBalancer: Creates a NodePort service and then exposes the service node ports using a load balancer, such as an AWS NLB.

 ### Creating a ClusterIP service